Median values for houses or units have this year topped $1 million for the first time in 148 Australian suburbs.

 Over the 12 months to June 2017, Brisbane dwelling values increased by a relatively low 2.8%.

-Adelaide has added an additional suburbs to the $1 million ranks over the past 12 months.
+Adelaide has added an additional locations to the $1 million ranks over the past 12 months.

 This is despite the fact that value growth has increased by a relatively minor 5.4% which would indicate the relative strength of the higher end housing market.